AI is rapidly entering architectural workflows. Some firms will adopt it faster than others. Eventually, all firms will have to.

-The same is likely to happen with BIM management.
+The same is likely to happen with BIM Management.

 AI will remove large portions of repetitive coordination work.
 But it will also increase demand for BIM leaders who understand standards, automation strategy, governance, and digital delivery.